NJ News Reporter 'Randomly' Drove Into Oncoming Traffic, Killing 1: Prosecutor

-Charges have been upgraded for a Central Jersey news reporter who intentionally drove her car into into oncoming traffic, killing a 95-year-old woman, according to authorities and news reports.
+Charges have been upgraded for a Central Jersey news reporter who intentionally drove her car into into oncoming traffic, killing a 95-year-old woman, authorities said.

-Lisa Pollitt, 36, of Cranbury, veered into the northbound lane of Route 130 on Feb.
-10 around 4:10 p.m., Middlesex County Prosecutor Yolanda Ciccone said.
+Lisa Pollitt, 36, has been charged with first-degree murder, aggravated assault and obstruction in connection with the Thursday, Feb.
+10 crash in Cranbury, Middlesex County Prosecutor Yolanda Ciccone said.

+Pollitt was identified by her editor, Charlie Kratovil, as a reporter for "New Brunswick Today."

+"It's a tragedy," Kratovil told Daily Voice.
+"Our hearts go out to the victims and their families."

 Both women in the impacted vehicle suffered serious bodily injuries and were transported to Robert Wood Johnson Hospital.
 The passenger, Ann “Nancy” Stewart, 95, of Monroe, was in critical condition until Feb.
 12, when she died as a result of her injuries sustained in the crash, police said.

-Pollitt was initially arrested and charged with separate counts of second- and third-degree aggravated assault and fourth-degree obstruction.
-Following Stewart's death, Pollitt was charged with one count of first-degree murder.
+Pollitt was initially arrested and charged with separate counts of aggravated assault and obstruction in the crash, but was charged with murder after Stewart died.

-Pollitt is apparently a news writer at "New Brunswick Today," according to its website and NewJerseyGlobe.
-NBT editors did not immediately return Daily Voice's request for comment sent Tuesday evening.

 The incident appears to be a random act as Pollitt and the victims did not know each other, authorities said.
 Pollitt remains in custody pending a pre-trial detention hearing in Superior Court.